SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - The only reason college students do anything besides studies, is when something feels fun, or if it's what people picturized themselves doing in their college life.
 People may come to debate sessions because it helps them pursue their dream of, "having a fun college life", the way that people hang out with their friends regardless of their academic commitments.

 The activity of the debsoc should be kept fresh in the minds of even the people who don't come to debate.
 Just seeing a poll everyday doesn't give even me a feel of the club being lively, and debating.
 Share the motion on the WhatsApp group (not the Sessions group because that prevents free-flowing conversation since people cannot reply to it), share random fun pictures of the people at the session, maybe share the names of the people at the session if there are quite a few people.
-It really makes people feel the fear of missing out, the feel that there's something bustling
+It really makes people feel the fear of missing out, the feel that there's something thriving which other people are enjoying, which they are not a part of.

-Share motion, share random fun pictures, make people feel the fomo

-fear is not a great motivator to be active, we'll kick you out" was dumb
-(I think the whole culture of my seniors can be talked about over here)

 Akshath Saxena, seniors need to have and show passion for it to flow to juniors